DylanPeti/vendor/README.md

 The main templates are tied using swig templating.
 Each route is determined by custom Node.js methods which serve each route with the index template.
 The index template includes the rendered template configured through angulars service provider: $routeProvider - set up on our client route config.
 The template is included using angulars ng-view directive.
 Serving each template this way meant I was able to focus more on the HTML scaffolding and scss styling without too much route configuration and repitive templating.

 **Scss:**
 Scss is great for setting up our mixins and nesting.
 I didn't want too many class selectors.
 This is easily manageable though scss which prevents too much dumping of code and targets elements easily.
-Cusom media queries are also served through a seperate media file.
+Custom media queries are also served through a seperate media file.
 Scss imports this file before compiling into .css which prevents extra HTTP requests.

 ## Before You Begin
 Before you begin I recommend you read about the basic building blocks that assemble a MEAN application: